OpusCapita/react-crudeditor/README.md

 ## Footnotes

-1. <a id="footnote-1"></a>There's no such thing as reducer / action creator pairing in Redux.
+1. <a id="footnote-1"></a>"There's no such thing as reducer / action creator pairing in Redux.
 That's purely a Ducks thing.
 Some people like it but it obscures the fundamental strengths of Redux/Flux model: state mutations are decoupled from each other and from the code causing them.
 Actions are global in the app, and I think that's fine.
 One part of the app might want to react to another part's actions because of complex product requirements, and we think this is fine.
 The coupling is minimal: all you depend on is a string and the action object shape.
 The benefit is it's easy to introduce new derivations of the actions in different parts of the app without creating tons of wiring with action creators.
 Your components stay ignorant of what exactly happens when an action is dispatched—this is decided on the reducer end.
 So our official recommendation is that you should first try to have different reducers respond to the same actions.
 If it gets awkward, then sure, make separate action creators.
-But don't start with this approach.
+But don't start with this approach." ([source](https://github.com/reactjs/redux/issues/1171#issuecomment-167704896))